 Where Can I Legally Buy Medical Marijuana In Florida?

 You can legally buy medical marijuana at a licensed, authorized medical marijuana dispensary in Florida.
-RISE Cannabis has seven locations in Florida where you can buy medical marijuana with your Florida medical cannabis card.
+RISE Cannabis has nine locations in Florida where you can buy medical marijuana with your Florida medical cannabis card.